legend-Xbit/anycoder/README.md

 - **Multi-Model Support**: Choose from various AI models including DeepSeek, ERNIE-4.5-VL, MiniMax, and Qwen
 - **Image-to-Code**: Upload UI design images and get corresponding HTML/CSS code (ERNIE-4.5-VL model)
 - **Image Text Extraction**: Upload images and extract text using OCR for processing
+- **Website Redesign**: Enter a website URL to extract content and redesign it with modern, responsive layouts
 - **Live Preview**: See your generated code in action with the built-in sandbox
 - **Web Search Integration**: Enable real-time web search to get the latest information and best practices
 - **Chat History**: Keep track of your conversations and generated code